Apple Salary Negotiation: How To Negotiate Your Apple Job Offer

 The base salary is the number most people care about when they receive an offer, but it’s just one part of your overall compensation at Apple.
 Your current company may only offer you a base salary, which you receive via a recurring paycheck.
 But at Apple, employees also receive a yearly performance bonus, an initial equity grant, a sign-on bonus, and other benefits like health insurance and discounted Apple products.
 These additional components reflect Apple’s well-known history of compensating their employees well.

-Apple Data Scientist Salary
+Apple Software Engineer Salary

 APPLE BASE SALARY